 I'm over 50, I've never been "athletic" and I'm out of shape.
 Can I really do kettlebells?

 YES, you can.
 Don't wait!
 It's never too late to work on building your strength, and more critical as we get past 40.
 We're all here to support each other.
-My available weights start at 5-8 pounds and I have yet to meet any normally functioning person who cannot lift that much (barring illness or injury).
+My available weights start at 5-8 pounds.
+We can adapt and scale any movement to make progress from where you are now.